Kosta Vojinović: Life

 In Vranje, he befriended numerous Serb guerillas who had their base in the town.
 From there, the guerillas crossed the Serbian-Ottoman border into Macedonia where they fought for the liberation of the Serb people.
 The Central Board of the Serbian Chetnik Organization in Vranje was active at that time, which led to affairs regarding Macedonia, and thereby Chetnik armed action.
 Some of the most notable fighters active at the time included Jovan Babunski, Jovan Dovezenski, Vasilije Trbić, Pavle Mladenović, Vojislav Tankosić, Savatije Milošević, Doksim Mihailović, Đorđe Skopljanče, Vojin Popović, and others.
-His day-to-day travelling work gave him time to undetectably enter Serb villages and contact Chetniks from whom he received information on battles and successes.
-His career was ended in 1911 when he was called up for military training.
+His day-to-day traveling work gave him time to undetectably enter Serb villages and contact Chetniks from whom he received information on battles and successes.
+His career ended in 1911 when he was called for military training.

 The First Balkan War broke out in October 1912, in which he participated as an ordinary soldier, passing from Kumanovo to Bitola.
 After the end of the war and liberation of Serb territories, he returned to his business, but was stopped by Austro-Hungarian threats and World War I. He immediately volunteered and joined the Jadar Detachment, commanded by veteran Vojin Popović (known as "Vojvoda Vuk").
 He participated at the great victory at Kolubara, and for his bravery and able military conduct he was elevated to reserve sublieutenant of the Serbian Army.
 In September 1915, when the Central Powers with full force broke down Serbia, wearied by previous battles and epidemic typhus fever, Kosta Vojinović found himself in the renewed detachment of Vojvoda Vuk which was forwarded to the Čemernik mountain towards Bulgaria, to provide security for the Serbian Armies.
 While fighting battles there, he was wounded but did not leave the battlefield, the detachment retreated to villages around Vučitrn.
 There, he was taken in and promised (besa) by Albanian Ali Šalja, who illegally transferred him to his father, who had up until the occupation worked as a president of the municipality of Kosovska Mitrovica.

 Toplica Uprising

-Toplica Uprising is the only national uprising against the occupying forces in the World War I, led by the Chetniks under the leadership of Kosta Vojinović and Kosta Pećanac.
+Toplica Uprising is the only national uprising against the occupying forces in World War I, led by the Chetniks under the leadership of Kosta Vojinović and Kosta Pećanac.
 The rebellion started in 1917 against the Bulgarians who imposed terror on the Serbian population.
 The Serbian General Headquarters sent help, but the Bulgarians were faster and engaged large forces to break the uprising.
 Twenty thousand people were killed and 100.000 were taken prisoners to the Bulgarian camps.
 Despite that, the uprising was not suppressed.